tensorchiefs/dl_course/docs/exercises/fc_cnn_denoising_autoencoder.md

 b) What is the difference between the fc autoencoder and the denoising fc autoencoder?

-c) Why are the much less weights in the cnn autoencoders.
+c) Why are there much less weights in the cnn autoencoders.

 d) Compare the the five tsne-plots.
 What do you think, which one is the best?